-Can cause convulsions, vomiting, uterine bleeding, and death as a result of organ or respiratory failure.
+It can cause convulsions, vomiting, uterine bleeding, and death as a result of an organ or respiratory failure.

-Can be a skin irritant, especially to those with an aspirin sensitivity.
+It can be a skin irritant, especially to those with aspirin sensitivity.
 The oil itself is poisonous.

 Consumption can cause visual and auditory hallucinations and addiction.
 It can also cause convulsions and be a neurotoxin.